bearkerb/tp/docs/UserGuide.md

 - `JOB_NUMBER` is the index displayed next to each job in the job list.
 - You can only link jobs and tenants that already exist in the system.
 - Once linked, the job will appear under the tenant’s assigned jobs in the display.
-- Deleting a linked job will also remove it from the tenant’s assigned job list.
+- Deleting a linked job will also remove it from the all tenants' assigned job lists.
 - Marking and unmarking linked job will change the status of completion under tenant's assigned job list.

 Examples: